Tepper Aviation: Angolan Civil War

+Tepper Aviation's existence as a CIA front company carrying weapons and guerrillas in the Angolan Civil War was widely reported in the national and international reporting of a deadly CIA plane crash in Angola in 1989.

 In early 1989, the UK Independent reported Tepper's involvement in Angola:

-The CIA has appointed a new airline to ferry weaponry to the US and South African-backed Unita guerrillas fighting the Marxist government in Angola.
+The CIA has appointed a new airline to ferry weaponry to the US and South African-backed UNITA guerrillas fighting the Marxist MPLA government in Angola.
 The CIA's previous airline for this task was forced to close after media revelations.
-Tepper Aviation, based in Crestview, Florida, operates a Hercules freighter aircraft which, according to former employees, has flown between the Kamina air base in southern Zaire and Unita-held territory in eastern Angola.
+Tepper Aviation, based in Crestview, Florida, operates a Hercules freighter aircraft which, according to former employees, has flown between the Kamina air base in southern Zaire and UNITA-held territory in eastern Angola.
 Tepper was set up in late 1980, after the demise of the CIA's previous carrier, St. Lucia Airways, whose activities, in addition to the Angolan work, included the transport of Colonel North and weapons to Iran...
 Bud Petty, who heads Tepper, categorically denies that the Hercules has been in Zaire or Angola.

 Petty died months later in the crash of Hercules aircraft N9205T in Angola, as reported by Flight International:

 The Lockheed L-100 Hercules which crashed while on a US Central Intelligence Agency mission in Angola late last month was owned and operated by Tepper Aviation, a Florida-based company with a history of involvement with CIA operations.
 Bud Petty, the head of Tepper Aviation, was piloting the aircraft and was killed in the crash along with, at least two West Germans, a Briton and a second American.
 The aircraft, painted grey and known as the 'Grey Ghost', came down at night on 27 November as it was coming in to land at Jamba, the main base of the UNITA guerrillas fighting Angola's Marxist Government.
 The aircraft was carrying a cargo of weapons, plus several guerrillas, as well as the Europeans and Americans.

 According to The Book of Honor by Ted Gup, Petty was the head of Tepper at the time:

 The lumbering cargo plane that would take him into Angola was to be one of the 'Gray Ghosts,' so named for their slate-colored paint.
 The plane had four seats in the front -- for a pilot, copilot, navigator, and loadmaster.
 The fuselage was largely open for cargo.
 On board that night was a seasoned crew of six.
 Even by Agency standards, it had a distinctly international flavor.
 Heading the team was Pharies 'Bud' Petty, a veteran Agency pilot who, at least on paper, presided over a Florida firm called Tepper Aviation, located in Crestview, just off Eglin Air Force Base.
 The other crew members were all ostensibly employees of Tepper.

 Gup's book identifies Gracie T. Petty as Petty's widow.